niiabe/WhatsAppChatWidgetGenerator/README.md

 ## Usage

-1. Fill in your:
-    - Company/Website Name
-    - WhatsApp Phone Number (with country code)
-    - Greeting Message (inside chat)
-    - Outer Quick Message (bubble text)
-2. Click **"Generate Code"**.
+1. **Configure the Widget:**
+    - Fill in your Company/Website Name, WhatsApp Phone Number, Greeting Message, and Outer Quick Message.
+2. **Generate Code:**
+    - Click **"Generate Code"** to see the live preview and the generated code.
+3. **Select Your Framework:**
-3. Select your desired framework from the drop-down menu.
+    - Choose your desired framework (HTML, React, Vue, etc.) from the drop-down menu.
+The code will update automatically.
-4. Copy the generated code or download the HTML file.
+4. **Get the Code:**
-5. **Embed the code** into your website.
-For framework-specific components, you will also need to copy the CSS from the `style.css` file.
+    - **Option 1: Copy Code:** Click **"Copy Code"** to grab the snippet and paste it into your project.
+Note that for frameworks other than Vue, you will need to manage the CSS and image assets separately.
+    - **Option 2: Download Widget:** Click **"Download Widget"** to get a `.zip` file containing the component code, a `resources` folder with the necessary CSS and images, and clear instructions for use.
+This is the recommended method for easy integration.
+5. **Embed the Widget:**
+    - Follow the instructions in the generated code or the downloaded package to add the widget to your website.

 ## Example